**Please also see '2015 Survey Insights' in side bar - to the left**

 There were about five separate times when the wolf came into the dog’s family tree, but by about 14,000 years ago the dog was probably very much a domestic animal, although they may still have looked a lot like wolves (Parker, 2010, Savolainen, 2002).
 Indeed, there are some dog breeds around that still look very wolf-like, even today.

 About 10,000 years ago a mutation occurred in one puppy that fundamentally changed the shape of this animal and its descendants.
-This puppy was the ancestor of all the short leg dog breeds to be seen in the world today.
-This puppy had a duplicate, but somewhat abnormal, copy of a gene that codes for a growth-promoting protein called Fibroblast Growth Factor 4 (also known as FGF4) (Parker, 2009).
+This puppy was the ancestor of all the short leg dog breeds to be seen in the world today and it had a duplicate, but somewhat abnormal, copy of a gene that codes for a growth-promoting protein called Fibroblast Growth Factor 4 (also known as FGF4) (Parker, 2009).
 This growth factor is important in determining when bones stop growing.

 The mutation caused a form of dwarfing with short legs but a normal head, chest and body.